junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas nods gently, "I'll look forward to that, Doctor."

-Tardis takes off shortly.
+The Tardis takes off shortly.

-Dean takes Cas's hand, holding it naturally, like he's done that for a million times, like he knows his hand belong there.
+Dean takes Cas's hand, holding it naturally, as if he's done that a million times, as if he knows his hand belongs there.
 And he says, "I'm starving.
 Let's go to that amazing burger place first.
 I'll have large fries this time for all those pigeons.
 And we can call Sam after.
 What do you say, Angel?"

 Cas smiles like the sun shines on him for the first time, like the most beautiful being is standing before him, speaking the most beautiful language.
 He braids their fingers, and answers, "I'd like that, very much."